 Sierra del Pinacate Range

-Camping road trip in the black Pinacate Desert - North America's last frontier, a barren, hundred-mile stretch of blackness and inhospitability.
+Camping road trip in the black Pinacate Desert, North America's last frontier of barren black sand and inhospitability.

 We left Los Angeles in the evening, playing juju music from Nigeria on the radio; a kind of tropical, drunk-on-palm wine jam.
 In the night, we passed through the Eastern Mojave, and into Arizona, my brother Hans reading about a place called the 'Space Age Motel.'